-Requirements Verification Should be able to display characters with enough brightness, so user does not strain to read the displayed information 1.
-Try various potentiometer settings until reaching a brightness that
+Requirements Verification 1.
+Should be able to display characters with enough 1.
+Try various potentiometer brightness, so user does not strain to read the displayed settings until reaching a information; must be visible to read ~5 ft radius brightness that